connervieira/Optic/DOCUMENTATION.md

 - The **instance** refers to the instance of Predator that is being controlled by Optic.
 - The **controller** refers to Optic, controlling a Predator instance.

-- The **interface directory** is a directory used by Predator to feed information that will be read by Optic.
+- The **interface directory** is the directory used by Predator to feed information that will be read by Optic.
 Think of this directory as the bridge Predator uses to active share information as it operates.
 All information in this directory is volatile.
-- The **working directory** is a directory used by Predator to store files as it works.
+- The **working directory** is the  directory used by Predator to store files as it works.
 This is where Predator stores logs, video files, images, and other information.
 This directory is not volatile, and should be stored somewhere secure.
 - The **instance directory** is the main Predator directory, containing all of the scripts and assets used by the back-end.
 - The **controller directory** is the main Optic directory, containing all of the scripts and assets used by the front-end controller interface.